 Baileys is a cream liqueur or, in other words, an alcoholic drink made with whisky, cream, and cocoa.
 Therefore, it is very drinkable with a fatty and nutty sweetness.
 It has a golden brown color and a smooth texture like chocolate, but this drink is much better at making you ecstatic.

 Due to the presence of cream, mixing Baileys with acidic drinks isn’t recommended.
-Instead, you can enjoy it with ice, milkshakes, hot chocolate, or coffee.
+Instead, you can enjoy it with ice, milkshakes, hot chocolate, and coffee or use it to make many delicious Bailey cocktails.
 A sip of Baileys after dinner is awesome, too.

 Where to find: All Irish bars, pubs, and restaurants should sell it.